christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 This work seems to have been mostly ignored in subsequent work on the subject.
 To do: check if this is the right attitude.

+A fairly recent contribution to the history of textual criticism (focusing on New Testament textual criticism) and biology is the Yii-Jan Lin's

+> @lin2016erotic

+(see [this review](http://bmcr.brynmawr.edu/2016/2016-10-25.html) for a bit more).

 An important early spur to the development of the field was a challenge issued in 1991, which is reviewed in: